corndog-overflow/armstrong/README.md

 You can run the project using any Ubuntu terminal.

-1. Make sure `jazz_and_stuff.zip` is unzipped in the correct directory.
+1. Make sure `jazz_and_stuff.zip` is unzipped in the the same directory you are running the model (for training and/or for inference)
-2. Run the model with supervised or RL-based Transformer by modifying the script:
+3. Run the model with supervised or RL-based Transformer by modifying the script:

 ```bash
 bash monk_docker.sh